 4 REASONS RETELLING STORIES IN THE WORKPLACE MATTERS

-Dailey and Browning identified several forms and functions of these retold stories:
+The authors identified several forms and functions of these retold stories:

 - Oppositional stories: These stories provide an outlet for expressing frustration with the company.
 Researchers suggested that even these types of stories can be used strategically, if key leaders in the organization are aware of them.

 - Differentiation/integration: This type of story serves to answer the question, “Who are we as a group?”
 These stories establish the unique identity of the company, and make a distinction between the organization and its competitors.
-These tales shape impressions of the organization, and the employees’ place within it.
+These tales shape impressions of the organization and the employees’ place within it.

 - Preparation for the future and change: These stories can be used to provide stability and a road map during times of difficulty or change by setting examples for solving problems.